Svidon/LUS_Proj2/README.md

 The models are the following:

 * **CRF model:** it is in the *CRF* folder.
 To run the model and tag the test set just execute `python3 crf.py`.
 The parameter you can tune is the **window size**: you have to modify the `WIN` variable in the python script.
 The resulting tagged sentences can be found in `result.txt`.
 An additional file is generated, `evaluation_window{size}_python`, containing both the evaluation and the best hyperparameters of the algorithm (along with the window size).
 The evaluation files in the proper folder will have this same structure.
-If you want to evaluate the accuracy as well simply run `complete_evaluation.sh`: the results will be in the newly generated `evaluation.txt`
+If you want to evaluate the accuracy as well simply run `complete_evaluation.sh`: the results will be in the newly generated `evaluation.txt`.
+The model takes quite a long time to train, because it searches the hyperparameters in a parameter space.
+If you want to see the optimal results without the search you have to modify once again the script and assign the optimal parameters to the `crf` object.

 * **biLSTM:**